bmh2git/AnsibleModule_Development/README.md

 ## Writing our playbook
 Now that we have our module written we need to define our playbook.
-The playbook should be define at the same level as the library directory.
+The playbook should be defined at the same level as the library directory.
 Here is our playbook:

     ---